 Co-Chair Oxfam NZ, (2015-18, Board member from 2009); Director, Development Studies, (2008-14); Research Fellow, Department of Human Geography, Research School of Pacific and Asian Studies, Australian National University (2002-03); Expert, Rural Development, Food Security and the Environment, The Secretariat of the Africa, Caribbean and Pacific Group of States, Brussels (2001-02); Independent Scholar, Apia, Samoa and Bonn, Germany (1997-2001); Lecturer, Department of Geography, University of Papua New Guinea (1990-96)

 Research | Current

-- The Maire trail, Mauke, Cook Islands flowers, floriculture and free trade: Pacific flows and festivals (Cook Islands, NZ, Hawaii, Samoa, Fiji, Niue, Tonga).
+- The Maire trail: flowers, floriculture, festivals and funerals (Cook Islands, NZ, Hawaii, Samoa, Fiji, Niue, Tonga)

 - Feminist theories of democracy and solidarity for the Pacific (Pacific)